Ending the Epidemic of Pediatric Drowning

 Levi Hughes was 3 years old when he drowned on June 10, 2018.
 While on vacation with his family, he slipped out of a room filled with adults, down a flight of stairs, and fell into the pool.
 His mom split a brownie with him and had not finished the other bite of the brownie when she jumped into the pool to grab her son.
 In a blink, this very loved little boy became one of the thousands of children who drown each year in the United States.

-I thought I was doing everything right to keep Levi safe.
-I have 16 photos of what would be his final day of life, and in 14 of them, he is wearing a life jacket or puddle jumper: time-stamped photos of my boy, grinning proudly in his puddle jumper, as we unknowingly marched toward the end.
+I have 16 photos of what would be my son's final day of life, and in 14 of them, he is wearing a life jacket or puddle jumper: time-stamped photos of my boy, grinning proudly in his puddle jumper, as we unknowingly marched toward the end.

-As I delved deeper into the statistics and personal stories around drowning, I saw consistent common factors: children who drown usually loved water, relied on a puddle jumper, thought, and were even told, they could swim, but did not know how to survive if they reached water alone.
+There are consistent, common factors around toddler drownings: children who drown usually loved water, relied on a puddle jumper, thought water was fun-- but did not know how to swim and survive if they reached water alone.

 My perception of water safety has shifted dramatically, and defines the mission of the Levi’s Legacy Foundation: We must ensure that children who fall in the water do not die there.
 We owe it to future generations to change our culture’s mindset around water.